Andi1shi/Thunderr_Analytical_Model/README.md

 ## Citation
 If you use this code in your research or wish to refer to it in your academic publication, please cite it as follows:

+## Citation
+If you use this code in your research or wish to refer to it in your academic publication, please cite it as follows:

 ```bibtex
 @software{thunderstorm_simulation_optimization,
   author = {Andi Xhelaj},